Nuclear Medicine and Molecular Imaging Sciences

 In addition to the general Graduate School admission requirements, applicants to the M.S. program must:

-• Have any baccalaureate degree in biology, physics, chemistry, biomedical sciences, bioengineering, or a related degree from an accredited college or university, along with pre-requisite course requirements,
+- Hold a baccalaureate degree from an accredited college or university, along with pre-requisite course requirements,

-The completed application and observation form must be on file with the program office by February 15th for a priority interview to be granted.
-All eligible applicants will be interviewed in March for admission decisions in early April.
+The completed application and observation form must be on file with the program office.
+All eligible applicants will be interviewed.
 Eligible late applicants will be considered on a space-available basis up to August 1st.

 If accepted, students must complete the UAB medical history questionnaire and physical, provide proof of required immunizations, and receive satisfactory screening by the UAB Medical Center Student Health Service before enrollment.
 A background check and drug screen will be required at program admission and prior to clinical placement.
 Persons with a baccalaureate degree may be eligible to register for courses as non-degree seeking graduate students before acceptance into the M.S. program.
 If a non-degree seeking graduate student meets the M.S. program admission requirements, up to 12 semester hours of approved non-degree graduate coursework may be accepted for the M.S. degree.
 Admission of a student to any course as a non-degree student does not constitute admission to the M.S. degree program.